Pranitha-Python/my_astronomy_app/README.md

 # What is this Prjoect?

-This app accesses news about a particular topic and sends them by email
+This app accesses images and description about astronomy everyday